 After moving to Spain from her home-town of Newcastle, blogger Jules Rutherford decided she wanted to make a positive change to her lifestyle.
-When she hit her mid-50s, Jules started thinking more about her health and gave up alcohol initially for 30 days in May this year, to see how she’d feel.
-Fast-forward four months and she’s still going – and feeling better than ever.
+When she hit her mid-50s, Jules started thinking more about her health and gave up alcohol initially for 30 days in May last year, to see how she’d feel.

 Jules said: “When I first made the decision to take a break from alcohol, I was initially inspired by my friend to try it for 30 days and see how I felt.
 At the time, I didn’t realise how much of a difference it would make to my life.